ShyanJMC/BlackOS/README.md

 > create_base_system.sh

-Is the bash scripting file which contains functions and commands to build the system without go to CLFS and do each step
+Is the bash scripting file which contains functions and commands to build the system without go to CLFS and do each step to build BlackOS from scratch.

+In the "config" folder, there are some kernel's configurations files (.config) depending of the SBC.

 # Re Build kernel
 If you have a platform which is not ARMv8 or need to rebuild the kernel need this;